Rust-SDL2/rust-sdl2/README.md

 ### Windows (MSVC)

+1. Download MSVC development libraries from http://www.libsdl.org/ (SDL2-devel-2.0.x-VC.zip).
-1. Unpack SDL2-devel-2.0.x-VC.zip to a folder of your choosing (You can delete it afterwards).
+2. Unpack SDL2-devel-2.0.x-VC.zip to a folder of your choosing (You can delete it afterwards).
-2. Copy all lib files from
+3. Copy all lib files from
     > SDL2-devel-2.0.x-VC\SDL2-2.0.x\lib\x64\

     to (for Rust 1.6 and above)